iSHAREScheme/iSHARESatellite/Satellite Guide Documents/README.md

 <br>

-The Hyperledger fabric node is deployed, now follow next chapter to register your node in the network.
+The Hyperledger fabric node is deployed.
+Now follow the next chapter to register your node in the network.

 <br> <br>